udexon/PhosWeb/PhosWeb_UI.md

 ## From "No Code" Platforms to "Search Post Chat Pay": How Users and Developers may collaborate in Hybrid FOSS Start-up Ventures

+1. PhosWeb differs from conventional web development in:

+- Hybrid API
+- DxBC Non-Blockchain Decentralization
+  - Decentralized User Authentication
+  - Decentralized Owndership of Data
+  - Collaborative Development (Code as Data in [PhosGraph](https://github.com/udexon/PhosGraph/blob/master/PhosGraph_MasakNet.md))

-1. Do users need to know programming?
+2. Do users need to know programming?

 Improve User / Developer collaboration?
 PhosWeb have smaller barriers between Users and Developers compared to conventional software projects.

 In PhosWeb ecosystems, it is not just the barriers between Users and Developers are smaller, but PhosWeb Hybrid API allows better task delegation between teams responsible for specific modules in a complex project, from low level coding to project monitoring at management level, traditionally considered a non-programming task.

 Just like spreadsheet users know basic spreadsheet functions: sum of cells, sort etc. Spreadsheet is the first no code app.